Skip to main content

 • vcal_tokens_saved_total

-Q: What happens if the server crashes during a write?
+Q: What happens if the server crashes during a snapshot write?

 Q: Can I use different embedding models?

+Yes.
 VCAL is model-agnostic.
-You may use any embedding model as long as:
+Use any embedding model as long as all inserted and queried vectors match:

 VCAL_DIMS=<embedding dimension>